Fly.io vs Railway in 2025: which small-team backend host wins your money

 Two hosts that have eaten meaningful share from the old guard.
 Fly.io and Railway sit in the same conceptual slot but trade differently.
 Here is the working choice.

-Fly.io and Railway are the two hosts that ate meaningful market share from Heroku, DigitalOcean App Platform, and Render in 2023–2024.
+Fly.io and Railway are the two hosts that ate meaningful market share from Heroku, DigitalOcean App Platform, and Render through 2023 and 2024.
 They sit in roughly the same conceptual slot: “give us a Dockerfile or a Procfile, we will run it as a service with a real URL, a database, and reasonable defaults.”
-The differences are bigger than that overlap suggests, and the trade-off has shifted enough in 2025 that anyone choosing now should think about it explicitly.
+The differences are bigger than that overlap suggests, and the trade has shifted enough in 2025 that anyone choosing now should think about it explicitly.

-This piece is from running production workloads on both — three projects on Fly (one with multi-region Postgres), two on Railway — through 2024 and Q1 2025.
+This piece is from running production workloads on both — three projects on Fly (one with multi-region Postgres), two on Railway — through 2024 and Q1 2025, and from reading the indie-developer creator commentary that has crystallised around this exact choice.

 The honest short answer